abdulqaharemjay/HNG-Internship/README.md

 # HNG-Internship
-Created to house all development engagement with HNG's Internship program
+Created to house all development engagement with HNG's Internship program.
+*This is my first edit**